Israel-Charles/VLM-Driver/software/setup/nomachine_setup.md

 ## What is NoMachine?

-**NoMachine** is a remote desktop tool that lets you access another computer’s screen and control it from your laptop.
+**NoMachine** is a remote desktop tool that lets you access another computer’s screen and control it from another computer.

 It has similar features to services like: